Ekiizu/Ekiizu/README.md

 -  Hi, I’m @Ekiizu
 -  I’m interested in the Persona Series
 -  I’m currently studying Creative Computing in IADT
--  How to reach me ...
+-  How to reach me @Ekiizu on Instagram or Emma Ann Hynes on LinkedIn

 <!---
 Ekiizu/Ekiizu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.